inUtil-info/whin2-contrib/README.md

 ![sender-node2](./icons/send_flow.png)

 ### Listener (whin-receive):
-Whin allows you to send whatsapps to your node-red environment; any message you send to whin from the whatsapp number linked to the ApiKey, will be received on node-red.
+Whin allows you to send whatsapps to your node-red environment; any message you send to whin from the whatsapp number linked to the ApiKey, will be delivered to node-red.
 You might create your own syntax to trigger stuff in node-red from whatsapp.
 Switching on lights or music, disconnect the alarm, run a sales report, send a document and process it on node-red somehow...
 Sky is the limit.

 The Listener can operate on two different modes: webhook mode and always-on mode.
 Depending on the mode, you need to use whin-receive node or not.

 #### Running on webhook mode:
 This option is available for all whin users on all Tiers.
+On this option whin-receive node is NOT needed, you don't need to deploy it on your flows.
-You need to expose a webhook route (using a standard http-in node) for this mode to work; the route will receive all whatsapps as http POSTs.
-All you need to do is set the route configuration to tell whin back-end where you wish the messages to be delivered.
-You can follow this [video](https://www.youtube.com) showing how to set a webhook route, how to change to a new route, delete it...
+You have to expose a webhook route (using a standard http-in node) for this mode to work; the route will receive all whatsapps as http POSTs.
+All you need to do is set the route to tell whin back-end where you wish the messages to be delivered.
+You can follow the steps on this [video](https://youtu.be/8WyG_becZXM) showing how to set a webhook route, how to change to a new route, delete it...
-Any tool that allows exposing an end-point is valid (ngrok, cloudflare tunnel, expose a proxy, opening a port,...), click on the links to watch videos showing how-to.
+Any tool that allows exposing a node-red end-point is valid (ngrok, cloudflare tunnels, an exposed proxy, opening a port,...), click on the links to watch videos showing how-to.

 #### Running on always-on mode:
 This option is available for users on paid plans (any).
+For this option you do need to deploy whin-receive node.
 After adding this node to a flow, when you hit deploy on the node-red editor, you will see that whin-receive shows a green message saying: "Connected to Whatsapp".
 No further configuration is needed, nor is needed exposing any route or opening ports.
 The whin-receive node will stablish a persistent connection to whin back-end, it will receive any whatsapp as a raw stream at your end.

 ## Types of messages: